flamsanct/flamsanct.github.io/org/README.md

 **Immutable and Persistent**

 A major benefit of a persistent world living on the blockchain is that is benefits from the [anti-fragile persistence](/persistence/) inherent to blockchains.
-Of all the types of games, virtual worlds benefit from robust persistance provided by the blockchain most of all.
+Of all the types of games, virtual worlds benefit from robust persistance provided by the blockchain most.
 Unlike many current blockchain games and metaverse projects, on-chain games host *all* of their game assets and game state on-chain.
 The events of the world are recorded in an immutable ledger by default.
 Theoretically, this allows an on-chain persistent world to live on indefinitely.

 **The World is Virtual, the Value is Real**